- Windows 11 lets you format drives as FAT32 using File Explorer, Settings, Command Prompt, and PowerShell.

 format /q /fs:fat32 d: /v:label

-In the command, change “d:” for the drive letter of the drive you want to format.
+In the command, change “d:” to the drive letter of the drive you want to format.
 Also, change the “label” for the name you want to use on the drive.
-The “q” option is to perform a “quick” format.
+The “q” option performs a “quick” format.
 If you don’t use this option, the full format can take a long time.

 -